coudertlab/CrystalNets.jl/docs/src/index.md

            filter_stdlibs=true)
 ```

-Compilation can take between fifteen minutes and an hour, depending on your hardware and the version of Julia.
+Compilation can take a long time, depending on your hardware and the version of Julia.

 The executable will be located in the "bin" subdirectory of the specified `INSTALLATION_PATH`, under the name "CrystalNets".